 I. Introduction

-In a briefing on July 28th 2021, a top U.S. military commander explained how the Pentagon is utilizing Artificial Intelligence (AI) to achieve information dominance and enable military planners to look far beyond the temporal urgency of seconds, minutes or hours, to instead predict a behavior or action in the coming days ahead.
+In a briefing on July 28th, 2021, a top U.S. military commander explained how the Pentagon is utilizing Artificial Intelligence (AI) to achieve information dominance and enable military planners to look far beyond the temporal urgency of seconds, minutes or hours, to instead predict a behavior or action in the coming days ahead.
 As a result, in the following analysis (the third in a series of articles), the authors use the exclusive nature of Embodied AI (EAI) to revisit the concept of imminence within the jus ad bellum, and recalibrate the “necessity threshold” of self-defense.
 The authors’ proposed recalibration would lawfully permit a state to act pre-emptively against a non-imminent and latent threat of a grave use of force.

 To reach such an undeniably controversial conclusion, the authors begin by identifying the previously anonymous concept of “perpetual self-defense”—a notion which is squarely routed within the ever-expanding domain of influence communications and propaganda.
 As its name suggests, “perpetual self-defense” is the recognition that all states are inherently (and as a default setting) “on the defensive” (be it DEFCON 4 or DEFCON 1) particularly, in the context of influence communications and propaganda where states are constantly attempting to manipulate and even coerce their adversaries in the short, medium, and long term.
 Undeniably, the reader of this Article may immediately raise “objection” and quite rightly assert that while the recourse to influence communications and propaganda is an unsightly form of statecraft, it is one that falls outside the stringent regulation of the ad bellum framework.